Welcome to Trinidad and Tobago

 - "Barack Guard House"

-- A display of early Tobago history, including Amerindian artefacts,
+- A display of early Tobago history, including Amerindian artefacts, military relics, maps and documents from the colonial period.

 - Courland Monument